Learn how to protect yourself from becoming the victim of a scam.

 If you receive an email that looks like it's from a generic Xtra Mail or Spark email address, it may not be from Spark.
 This includes emails that look like they're from:

-You can see a list of verified email scams on the current scams page.
-See current scams
+You can see a list of verified email scams on our scam alerts page.
+See scam alerts

 There are many different types of phone scams and a range of strategies scammers use to trick people, including number spoofing.
 This is where a scammer disguises the original caller ID with a number they choose.
 For example, a call may look like it's from a local NZ number but is actually coming from overseas.

-You can see a list of verified phone scams on the current scams page.
-See current scams
+You can see a list of phone scams on our scam alerts page.
+See scam alerts

-Select to download your guide to protecting yourself from phone scams
+Select a link below to download your guide to protecting yourself from phone scams.